dereneaton/ipyrad/docs/pedicularis_cli.rst

 Load the fastq Sample data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 When the data location is entered as a **sorted_fastq_path** as opposed to a
-**raw_data_path**, step1 has a different functionality.
-Instead of
+**raw_data_path** step1 does not demultiplex the data, but rather it simply
-demultiplexing the data it simply counts the number of reads for each
-sample and uses the file names to extract names for the Samples.
+simply counts the number of reads for each sample and parses the file names to
-For example, the file 29154_superba.fastq.gz will be
+extract names for the Samples.
+For example, the file 29154_superba.fastq.gz will
-assigned to a Sample named "29154_superba".
-Here we run step1 (-s 1) and
+be assigned to a Sample named "29154_superba".
+Now let's run step 1 (-s 1) and
 ask ipyrad to print the results when it is finished (-r).

 .. code:: bash